bczsalba/teahaz-client/notes.md

     * [ ] Connection Refused
     * [ ] bad url
     * [ ] nodename nor service.. no internet

-- [ ] add loading screens to server functions
-    + [ ] global object gets created, whos value can be set by functions
-    + [ ] it launches a thread, then is killed by the caller

 - FileManager(Container)